Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Summary

 Our work mainly used photometric data, and the conclusion has some limitations.
-The spectral observations of pulsating variables which can provide more information are very necessary.
-In fact, investigators have made many systematic achievements by using the spectral data from different sources (\citealt{2021ApJ...909...25D} and references therein).
+The spectral observations of pulsating variables that can provide more information are very necessary.
+Investigators have made many systematic achievements by using spectral data from different sources (\citealt{2021ApJ...909...25D} and references therein).
+In addition, the future space photometric missions, most prominently ESA's PLATO space mission (PLAnetary Transits and Oscillations of stars mission, \citealt{2016AN....337..961R}), would also play an important role in the follow-up observations of BE Dor and in finding similar systems.
 It is believed that in the future, with the help of observation and data accumulation, we can more comprehensively understand the properties of RRLs and finally solve the various problems left over from history.